Yahlawat/Business-Description-Cosine-Similarity-Analysis/README.md

-# Business Description Semantic Search
+# Functional Company Search with SBERT and Cosine Similarity

 A machine learning pipeline to retrieve functionally similar companies based on business descriptions using SBERT embeddings and cosine similarity analysis.